Djadjawurrung

 The Djadjawurrung or Dja Dja Wurrung, also known as the Djaara or Jajowrong people and Loddon River tribe, are an Aboriginal Australian people who are the traditional owners of lands including the water catchment areas of the Loddon and Avoca rivers in the Bendigo region of central Victoria, Australia.
 They are part of the Kulin alliance of Aboriginal Victorian peoples.
 There are 16 clans, which adhere to a patrilineal system.
 Like other Kulin peoples, there are two moieties: Bunjil the eagle and Waa the crow.
+The Dja Dja Wurrung experienced dispossession, conflict, and massacres during European settlement in the 1830s and 1840s, though the impact of disease was far greater.

 Name

 The Dja Dja Wurrung ethnonym is often analysed as a combination of a word for "yes" (djadja, dialect variants such as yeye /yaya, are perhaps related to this) and "mouth" (wurrung).
 This is quite unusual, since many other languages of the region define their speakers in terms of the local word for "no".
 It had, broadly speaking, two main dialects, an eastern and western variety.